aws/aws-sam-cli-app-templates/dotnet6/hello/README.md

-# Cookiecutter SAM for dotNet based Lambda functions
+# AWS SAM cookiecutter for .NET 6 Lambda functions

-This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless Hello World App based on Serverless Application Model (SAM) and dotnet 6.
+This [cookiecutter](https://github.com/audreyr/cookiecutter) creates a "Hello World" application using the AWS Serverless Application Model (AWS SAM) with the `dotnet6` runtime.
+For more information on how to use this template, please see the generated project README file.

-It is important to note that you should not try to `git clone` this project but use `cookiecutter` CLI instead as ``{{cookiecutter.project_name}}`` will be rendered based on your input and therefore all variables and files will be rendered properly.
+**Please note, you should not try to `git clone` this project.** Instead, use `cookiecutter` CLI instead as ``{{cookiecutter.project_name}}`` will be rendered based on your input and therefore all variables and files will be rendered properly.

-## Requirements
+## Cookiecutter requirements

 Install `cookiecutter` command line: